A majority of homes have a kettle grill in the yard or shed!

 Monitor the temperature using a temperature probe.
 Probe the brisket in the thickest part.
 If the meat stalls at 145°F you may have to wrap the brisket.
 If you find the brisket is stalling for to long you can finish the brisket in the oven.
 This is helpful if your guests are ready to eat now!

 Use a temperature probe to monitor the internal temperature.
-Once it reaches 204°f pull the brisket from the grill and cover.
-Let it rest for at least 1-2 hours.
+Once it reaches 204°F, pull the brisket from the grill and cover.
+Let it rest for at least 1-2 hours wrapped in foil or place the brisket in a cooler that is insulated with towels.

 Keeping The Meat Moist With a Water Pan

-We’d recommend making an easy spray concoction of water and apple cider vinegar.
-Just be sure to spritz your meat every half an hour about halfway into your smoking session and you should be golden.
+We recommend making a mix of water and apple cider vinegar.
+Just be sure to spritz your meat every half an hour about halfway into your smoking session, and you should be golden.

 Wrap Brisket To Avoid The Meat Stall

-This is famously known as the Texas Crutch method.
-But it really just involves wrapping your piece of beef in foil before placing it back onto the cooking grate.
+This is famously known as the Texas Crutch method, but it really just involves wrapping a piece of beef in foil before placing it back onto the cooking grate.

 What Temperature Does Your Brisket Need to Reach?